Grahams of Fintry: Family

-James Graham, 9th of Fintry was offered a Knighthood by King Charles II, which he refused, the prefix of "Sir" in the seventeenth century had no attraction for the great barons of Scotland.
-He was Lieut-Colonel off the Angus regiment and he married Anne daughter of Colonel George Hay grandfather of Andrew 11th Earl of Erroll and a noted Royalist.
+James Graham, 9th of Fintry was offered a knighthood by King Charles II, which he refused, the prefix of "Sir" in the seventeenth century had no attraction for the great barons of Scotland.
+He was lieutenant-colonel of the Angus regiment and he married Anne daughter of Colonel George Hay grandfather of Andrew 11th Earl of Erroll and a noted Royalist.

 David Graham, 10th of Fintry was a well known Jacobite who was out in the 1715 and supported the Rebellion of 1745.

 Robert Graham of Fintry, the 12th Laird, sold the estate due to financial difficulties.
 He was a Commissioner of Excise and had close links with the poet Robert Burns as patron, friend and correspondent.

 The Family sold the lands around Fintry Castle in the 19th century when they settled in South Africa in Grahamstown.